MichaIng/DietPi/README.md

 _02/09/2016_

-Joint venture to bring you the ultimate Amiga experience on your SBC, running lightweight and optmized DietPi at its core: https://github.com/Fourdee/DietPi/issues/474
+Joint venture to bring you the ultimate Amiga experience on your SBC, running lightweight and optimised DietPi at its core: https://github.com/Fourdee/DietPi/issues/474

 ---